BackSlasher/blog.backslasher.net/content/driven-by-anger.md

   For instance, in FB, where I'm currently working, you're credited for time/trouble being saved for others by fixing things that you're both using.

 ## Success anecdotes
-As I've alraedy said, in Facebook, you're credited for helping others, both directly and indirectly.
+As I've already said, in Facebook, you're credited for helping others, both directly and indirectly.
 One of my proudest moments in the last year is shaving off ~100h per week from a certain process, by moving 3LoC around.
 I did this not because it was my responsibility, but because I was waiting for this process to finish and was annoyed by "what the hell is it doing while I'm sitting here waiting".